Hardvan/FlaskStarter/README.md

 4. Follow the setup instructions provided by FlaskStarter.

-5. After clicking on the `http://127.0.0.1:5000`, you should see a Hello, World message in blue color
+5. After clicking on the `http://127.0.0.1:5000`, you should see a Hello, World message in blue color.

 ## Project Files